 Those that hold on for extended periods of time can also have their bladder function affected and the muscles holding the wees can become tense and less likely to release the wees fully.

 1. Provide regular opportunities for water and fibre to ensure healthy bladder function

 3. Stop nagging, or else they will become angry or anxious.
-View it as their problem not yours.
-Adopt the roll of the cheer leader who is working along side and encouraging them.
+View it as their problem, not yours.
+Adopt the role of the cheerleader who is working alongside and encouraging them.

 4. Check that they don't have a medical issue such as constipation or a urinary tract infection